Over the past year, the New York State Avian Records Committee (hereafter

 W. Mitchell, Shaibal S. Mitra, Michael Morgante, Christopher Nuzzi, Kevin

-O’Leary, Nancy Olsen, Todd Olsen, Gerard Phillips, Bill Purcell,
+O’Leary, Nancy Olsen, Todd Olson, Gerard Phillips, Bill Purcell,

 Barbara Putnam, Glenn Quinn, Gerry Rising, James D. Rising, Dana Rohleder,